rust-lang/compiler-team/procedures/form-new-working-group.md

 - **A 'user-group' on Zulip:** For most working groups, we create a [Zulip][cp] "user group", which is basically an alias that people can be added to for easy notifications.
+- **A team in the github org:** Some groups create a team in the github org.
+  You can then add working group participants into this GH team and give the team permissions on the rust repository or other repositories.
+Read permissions suffice to allow us to assign issues to people in the team, which is very useful.
 - **Updating this repository:** This repository serves as the central home for working groups, so it needs to be updated.
 Make the following changes and then open a PR against the repository (make sure to leave a note in `#t-compiler`,